Compound Interest Calculator

 Initial Investment

 The starting value of your deposit.
-The results are presented in US dollars, but in fact it does not have any impact on the calculated values.
-So you can use it for Euro, Yen, Swiss Franc and any other currency.
+The results are presented in US dollars, but in fact, it does not have any impact on the calculated values.
+So you can use it for Euro, Yen, Swiss Franc, and any other currency.

 Interest Rate

-Annual value of the interest rate of your investment.
+The annual value of the interest rate of your investment.

 Compounding